telefonicaid/fiware-orion/doc/manuals/devel/README.md

 [Top](#top)

 ## src/lib/metricsMgr/
-For similar metrics throughout the platform a common set of metrics were invented and in the case of Orion, a manager was implemented.
+To have similar metrics throughout the platform, a common set of metrics were invented and in the case of Orion, a manager was implemented.
 This Metrics Manager resides in the library **metricsMgr**.
 For information about the metrics, see [this document](../admin/metrics_api.md).

 [Top](#top)